brandall10/IFEngine/README.md

 * A Room object which can have a description, exits, and contain items and characters
 * An Item object, ContainerItem object, and Weapon object

-Basic premise has some shades of similarity to Zork I, which I'll admit I haven't played in twenty years or so (shades I say!).
-It does involve a troll who will try to kill you, there is a lamp somewhere which you will need, and it is winnable.